-The successful bidder addressed three main areas.
+The contract was duly awarded to StronCo.
+In considering the award to StronCo, the successful bidder addressed three main areas.
 First, there was the clear and dedicated leadership driven by the most senior director of the bidder.
-Second, was a win-strategy derived from entrepreneurial marketing principles, including third, an alliance selection comprising a set of credible companies that gelled to become a unified and balanced team that encompassed all the expertise required to provide the client with confidence and comfort from an untried supplier that could deliver this novel project.
+Second, was a win-strategy derived from entrepreneurial marketing principles, including third, an alliance selection comprising a set of credible companies that gelled to become a unified and balanced team.
+This homogenized team encompassed all the expertise required to provide the client with confidence and comfort from an untried supplier that could deliver this novel project.